IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Tools
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In order to ease the amount of work necessary for translating Dataverse and be able to reuse previous work, You may use `easyTranslationHelper <https://github.com/universidadeaveiro/easyTranslationHelper>`_, a tool developed by University of Aveiro.
+In order to ease the amount of work necessary for translating the Dataverse software and be able to reuse previous work, You may use `easyTranslationHelper <https://github.com/universidadeaveiro/easyTranslationHelper>`_, a tool developed by University of Aveiro.

 .. _Web-Analytics-Code: